ronhokage/ML_Use-case_Death-VS-Income/README.md

 respiratory disease, but in reality respiratory disease was not the most common cause (Type I Error).
 There was also 1 instance of true positive (model predicted ‘yes’ correctly) which tells us the deaths were predicted to occur due to respiratory diseases and that was the case in reality.

 -From the confusion matrix for the logistic regression model, the results were similar with this model, but there were no instances of false positives or true positives.

--From the confusion matrix, we can also compute the accuracy, specificity, and sensitivity of the model.
+We can also compute the accuracy, specificity, and sensitivity of the model.
 Accuracy comes out to be 73% for the same and is a measure of the ability of the model to predict class labels correctly.

 -Specificity was 98.6%, which explains how well the model can predict cases in which respiratory related illnesses were not the most